Semallé

 Semallé (/fr/) is a commune in the Orne department in north-western France.

 Geography

+The commune is made up of the following collection of villages and hamlets, L'Être aux Brisards, La Roberie, L'Être aux Gérards, Hauterive and Betz.

+The commune is in the Normandie-Maine Regional Natural Park.

 The commune along with another 32 communes is part of a 3,503 hectare, Natura 2000 conservation area, called the Haute vallée de la Sarthe.

+The river Sarthe flows through the commune.
+In addition two rivers le Betz and la Forêt perambulate through the commune.